Silver Slugger Award

 These voters consider several offensive statistics, including batting average, slugging percentage, and on-base percentage, as well as their "general impressions of a player's overall offensive value".
 They are not permitted to vote for players on their team.

-The award is a bat-shaped trophy, 3 feet (91 cm) tall, engraved with the names of each of the winners from the league and plated with sterling silver.
+The award is a bat-shaped trophy, three feet (91 cm) tall, engraved with the names of each of the winners from the league and plated with sterling silver.
 It is given by Hillerich & Bradsby, the manufacturer of Louisville Slugger bats.

-Ten Silver Slugger Awards are given each year per league.
+Ten Silver Slugger Awards are given each year per league individually.
 One each goes to a catcher, first baseman, second baseman, third baseman, and shortstop.
 Three outfielders receive the award, irrespective of their specific position; for instance, three left fielders could win the award in a given year.
 One award goes to a designated hitter (a player who bats in place of the pitcher) and one to a utility player (a player who can play multiple fielding positions).
+Additionally, since 2023, a Silver Slugger is also awarded to “the best offensive team” in each league.

-Pitchers in the National League received a Silver Slugger Award each year until 2019 and in 2021.
-In the COVID-shortened 2020 season, the MLB required National League teams to use a designated hitter, so an NL DH received a Silver Slugger Award for the first time.
-In 2022, MLB began to require both leagues to use the DH.
-That year also saw the introduction of the utility player award.
+NL pitchers received a Silver Slugger Award each year until 2019 and in 2021.
+In the COVID-shortened 2020 season, MLB allowed NL teams to use a designated hitter, so an NL DH received a Silver Slugger Award for the first time.
+In 2022, MLB permanently allowed both leagues to use the DH.
+That year also saw the introduction of the Utility Player Award.

 Home run record-holder Barry Bonds won 12 Silver Slugger Awards, the most of any player, and won the award in five consecutive seasons twice: from 1990 to 1994, and again from 2000 to 2004.
 Mike Piazza and Alex Rodriguez are tied for second, with ten each.
+Piazza is also the winningest catcher, having won all ten playing at the position.
 Rodriguez won seven Silver Sluggers as a shortstop for the Seattle Mariners and Texas Rangers, and three with the Yankees as a third baseman.
 Wade Boggs leads third basemen with eight awards; Barry Larkin leads shortstops with nine.
-Other leaders include Ryne Sandberg (seven wins as a second baseman), Mike Hampton (five wins as a pitcher), and Paul Goldschmidt (five wins as a first baseman).
+Other leaders include Jose Altuve, who is tied with Ryne Sandberg (seven wins as a second baseman), Mike Hampton (five wins as a pitcher), and Paul Goldschmidt (five wins as a first baseman).
 David Ortiz has won seven awards as a designated hitter, the most at that position.
 In 2018, J. D. Martinez collected two Silver Slugger Awards: one as a designated hitter and the other as an outfielder, becoming the only player to win twice in one year.
 In 2021, Max Fried became the final pitcher to win a Silver Slugger Award.